 Seaweed is not garbage or pollution, but the large amounts that reach the Caribbean coast, and are projected to continue arriving this and the next few years, represent an economic and environmental problem for countries such as the Dominican Republic that are affected by their invasion.

 The avalanche of these algae, which according to scientific studies are pushed to the Caribbean coast due to climate change, causes complaints among tourists who visit Dominican destinations attracted by the supply of sun and beach, but also pollute the waters, and can affect both humans and marine ecosystems.

-The amount of seaweed accumulated on the beaches of Punta Cana can vary day by day and month after month, The hotels have adapted to the task of cleaning the beach every day, 2018 was a year of negative incidence in the months of March, April and May, in February 2019 there has been a decrease in accumulation, The hotels have adapted to the task of cleaning the beach every day, some resort has installed a net to catch the seaweed.
+The amount of seaweed accumulated on the beaches of Punta Cana can vary day by day and month after month, The hotels have adapted to the task of cleaning the beach every day, in subsequent years, the months of March, April and May have been those with the highest negative incidence, in February there has been a decrease in accumulation, The hotels have adapted to the task of cleaning the beach every day, some resort has installed a net to catch the seaweed.

 Some areas are more affected than others but it is impossible to predict and can change quickly, It cannot be said that the problem of seaweed is seasonal, but there is a notable increase in relation to past years.

 You can follow the social networks of the hotels to see updated photos of the beaches before making your trip, don’t let it affect your trip.
 At the end of this topic you will find some live web cams of the beaches in Punta Cana, so you can verify in real-time the status of some beaches.